CurricuLLM LogoCurricuLLM

 Before the session

 Make sure all students can access app.curricullm.com on their device and have their school email address ready.
 Choose a starting prompt from the sample prompts document that connects to what your class is currently learning.
 Write it on the board or have it ready to display.
+Decide the traffic-light colour for today (green, amber, or red) and write that on the board too.

 That's it for preparation.